Joel-Eagles/Self-Host-Notesnook-on-Raspberry-Pi-5/README.md

 **Connect your app to your server and you are done!**

 > [!CAUTION]
 > Right now, there is nothing to allow you to recover a damaged database, so you could lose all your data if there is an issue.
 You should be backing up your `~/docker/notesnook/db` and `/s3` directories nightly.
-If you have an existing backup solution, go for it, otherwise you can use this guide to utilize rsync for backup.
+If you have an existing backup solution, go for it, otherwise you can use this guide to utilize rsync for backup: https://linuxconfig.org/how-to-backup-raspberry-pi

 ---